What is Option Adjusted Spread?

 Important Points about Option Adjusted Spread

-- In the collateralized mortgage obligation (CMO) market, the OAS on amortization class tranches goes along with the life of the tranches.
-OAS for shorter maturities is lesser, for medium-term notes is higher with the highest spread on longer-term notes.
-Hence, OAS turns out to be a bell-shaped curve.
+- In the collateralized mortgage obligation (CMOCMOCollateralized Mortgage Obligations (CMOs) are a debt-security type that combines many mortgages & sell them as a single investment.
+Cash flow occurs when debtors repay the loans, following which the CMO investors get their returns. ) market, the OAS on amortization class tranches goes along with the life of the tranches.
+OAS for shorter maturities is lesser, for medium-term notes are higher with the highest spread on longer-term notes.
+Hence, OAS turns out to be a bell-shaped curveBell-shaped CurveBell Curve graph portrays a normal distribution which is a type of continuous probability.
+It gets its name from the shape of the graph which resembles to a bell. .

-- Helps in the computation of price of a security with embedded option.
+- Helps in the computation of the price of a security with an embedded option.

 - Reliable as the base calculation is similar to that of z-spread calculation.